mjsamberg/courses/courses/dlprograms/cybersecurity/3_physical.md

 All devices should be wiped in this way.
 Most modern copy machines have a hard drive which stores images of recent copies and print jobs.
 Since lots of confidential data goes through a copier, these disks are good targets for potential theft.
 Some copiers have a mode for secure copies that should be employed when needed.
 For all copiers, these disks should be kept physically secure, and should not be allowed to leave your building without a data wipe.

+Best practice is for any unused hard disks to be securely wiped or physically destroyed before being sold in a surplus sale.

 [1]:	https://krebsonsecurity.com/2014/02/target-hackers-broke-in-via-hvac-company/
 [2]:	https://support.apple.com/en-us/HT204837
 [3]:	https://support.microsoft.com/en-us/help/4028713/windows-10-turn-on-device-encryption